folone/.emacs.d/README.markdown

 ## Installation

-1. Install GNU Emacs (at least version 22, 23 is preferred) Use your package manager if you have one.
+1. Install GNU Emacs 24
-   Otherwise Mac users may get [some prebuilt binaries](http://emacsformacosx.com/), and Windows users can get them [from GNU](http://ftp.gnu.org/pub/gnu/emacs/windows/emacs-23.1-bin-i386.zip).
+2. Clone this repo.
+Don't forget to `$ git submodule update`, as it uses some modes, available via github.
-2. Move the directory containing this file to ~/.emacs.d (If you already have a directory at ~/.emacs.d move it out of the way and put this there instead.)
+2. Rename this directory to ~/.emacs.d
+   (If you already have a directory at ~/.emacs.d move it out of the way and put this there instead.)
 3. Launch Emacs!